bredmold/recipes/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Build for deploy

+Run `ng build:prod` to build the production version of the project.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+### Running pre-build tests

+Run `ng test:once` to execute the unit tests a single time using a headless browser.

+## Deploying to S3

+Run `./scripts/upload.sh`.
+This will do the following:
+* Run unit tests
+* Build the prod version of the application
+* Copy artifacts to S3

+After this, you will be able to visit the application at: https://recipe-hosting.s3.us-west-2.amazonaws.com/index.html

 ## Running end-to-end tests